minio/docs/source/operations/data-recovery/recover-after-node-failure.rst

 using ``journalctl -u minio`` for ``systemd`` managed installations.

-The server output should indicate that it has detected the other nodes in the deployment and begun healing operations.
+The server output should indicate that it has detected the other nodes in the deployment and begun :ref:`healing operations <minio-concepts-healing>`.

 Use :mc:`mc admin heal` to monitor overall healing status on the deployment.
 MinIO aggressively heals the node to ensure rapid recovery